Umesh94kr/Applying-CI-CD-Simple-Flask-app/README.md

 This repository is meant to show how to:
 - Develop and test a Flask app locally
 - Run the same app inside a Docker container
-- Automate testing using GitHub Actions
+- Automate testing and deployment using GitHub Actions
 - Push the image to Docker Hub (`umeshkr/flask-app`)

 ---